 ORDER BY u.Reputation DESC

-That query returns the top 100 Python answerers located in the United States with reputation above 5,000.
-It includes their display name, website URL (if they’ve added one), and the count of Python-specific answers.
-Every result row links directly to a Stack Overflow profile.
-You can swap 'python' for 'react', 'kubernetes', or any other tag.
+Running that query returns the top 100 Python answerers in the United States with reputation above 5,000.
+Display name, website URL (if they’ve added one), and Python-specific answer count are included for each row.
+Results link directly to a Stack Overflow profile.
+Swap 'python' for 'react', 'kubernetes', or any other tag.
 No SQL expertise needed beyond copy-paste.

-The results link directly to user profiles.
-From there, you evaluate and start building your outreach list.
+Results link directly to user profiles.
+From there, you evaluate and build your outreach list.
 SEDE data refreshes weekly, so it’s reasonably current.

 How to Find Contact Information for Stack Overflow Users